keithehenry/KeithAndLeigh/_posts/2018-03-18-verde-canyon-railroad.md

 tags:
 categories: travel
 ---
-Leigh and I celebrated our 21st wedding anniversary Wednesday on the [Verde Canyon Railroad](https://verdecanyonrr.com/).
+Leigh and I had a fun day Wednesday on the [Verde Canyon Railroad](https://verdecanyonrr.com/).

 I've spent several (too many) hours this morning futzing around editing this video.
 But it's perfect now :).
 So please watch it and enjoy.
 We had a pleasant time and the weather cooperated nicely.